tomjoht/documenting-apis/_docs/Using an API like a Developer/docapis_curl_with_petstore.md

 2. Change the first `id` value to another integer (whole number) and the pet name of `fluffy`.

+    {: .note}
-    {% include note.html content="Use unique numbers and names that others aren't likely to also use.
-Also, don't begin your ID with the number 0." %}
+Use unique numbers and names that others aren't likely to also use.
+Also, don't begin your ID with the number 0.

 3. Save the file in this directory: `Users/YOURUSERNAME`.
 (Replace YOURUSERNAME with your actual user name on your computer.)
 4. In your Terminal, browse to the directory where you saved the mypet.json file.
 (Usually the default directory is `Users/YOURUSERNAME` &mdash; hence the previous step.)